The fractional $k$-metric dimension of graphs: Preliminaries

 \begin{theorem}~\emph{\cite{fracdim2}} Let $G$ be a connected graph of order at least two.
 Then $\dim_f(G)=\frac{|V(G)|}{2}$ if and only if $G \in H[\mathcal{K} \cup \overline{\mathcal{K}}]$ for some connected graph $H$. \end{theorem}

 Now, we recall the fractional metric dimension of some classes of graphs.
 We begin by recalling some terminologies.
 Fix a graph $G$.
-The number of leaves of $G$ is $\sigma(G)$.
-A leaf $u$ is called a \emph{terminal vertex} of a major vertex $v$ if $d_G(u,v) < d_G(u,w)$ for every other major vertex $w$.
-The terminal degree $ter_G(v)$ of a major vertex $v$ is the number of terminal vertices of $v$.
+A leaf $u$ is called a \emph{terminal vertex} of a major vertex $v$ if $d(u,v) < d(u,w)$ for every other major vertex $w$.
+The terminal degree, $ter_G(v)$, of a major vertex $v$ is the number of terminal vertices of $v$.
 A major vertex $v$ is an \emph{exterior major vertex} if it has positive terminal degree.
-Let $ex(G)$ denote the number of exterior major vertices of $G$, and let $ex_a(G)$ denote the number of exterior major vertices $u$ with $ter_G(u)=a$.
+Let $ex(G)$ denote the number of exterior major vertices of $G$, $ex_a(G)$ the number of exterior major vertices $u$ with $ter_G(u)=a$, and $\sigma(G)$ the number of leaves of $G$.